Kay Butler-Lueking, LLC, MC, NCC, LPC is an Arizona state-licensed psychotherapist with a Master of Counseling degree.

 Kay uses a variety of tools including mindfulness techniques, experiential psychology, thought monitoring techniques and EMDR protocols.

 Referrals for psychiatrists are

 While I do NOT accept insurance, I can

 provide a Super Bill at the time of service to be submitted directly to your insurance company for reimbursement.
 Please check with your insurance company to see if you have “out-of-network benefits” for counseling.

 Cash, Check, Visa, Mastercard, American Express and Discover are accepted methods of payment.

 $150 per hour

 8115 E. Indian Bend Rd., Suite 119

 Scottsdale, AZ 85250

-©2015-2016 The contents of this website is meant for informational purposes only and is not intended to replace counseling support.
+The information contained on this website is provided only as general information and is not medical advice or intended to replace counseling support.